nrwl/nx/docs/generated/cli/logout.md

 ---
 title: 'logout - CLI command'
-description: 'Logout from Nx Cloud.'
+description: 'Logout from Nx Cloud.
+This command is an alias for [`nx-cloud logout`](/ci/reference/nx-cloud-cli#npx-nxcloud-logout).'
 ---

 # logout

 Logout from Nx Cloud.
+This command is an alias for [`nx-cloud logout`](/ci/reference/nx-cloud-cli#npx-nxcloud-logout).

 ## Usage